WSDOT-GIS/LayerMetadataSoe/README.md

 After looking at a beta ArcGIS Server 10.1 server and examining its map services, it appears that version 10.1 only adds the ability to publish a single metadata document per map service.

 What this SOE will do is pubish one metadata document for each LAYER in a map service.

+### When calling the _validLayers_ endpoint without specifying an _f_ parameter, the page says, "The server did not generate valid JSON".
+Why haven't you fixed this? ###

+In this situation you will recieve a message similar to this one

+    Note: The server did not generate valid JSON.
+Here's the response generated:

+    [0,1,2]

+Well, `[0,1,2]` __is__ a valid JSON array.
+(You can even check with [JSONLint](http://jsonlint.com/) if you don't believe me.)